Stela of the cactus bearer: Context

-Given the location of this area in front of the Lanzón gallery located in the Ancient Temple, this structural part of the archaeological monument was called the 'Lanzón atrium'.
-The Lanzón atrium includes the circular plaza, the gallery of the Offerings, the gallery of the Caracoles, the east staircase (which goes from the circular plaza to the Lanzón gallery) and the west staircase.
+Given this area is situated in front of the Lanzón gallery, located in the Ancient Temple, this structure within the archaeological monument was called the 'Lanzón atrium'.
+The Lanzón atrium includes the circular plaza, the gallery of the Offerings, the gallery of the Caracoles, the east staircase (which goes from the circular plaza to the Lanzón gallery), and the west staircase.

 The cactus-bearer stela is considered to be part of a group of headstones engraved and originally located in the plaza: six found in 1972 and another 22 missing, giving a total of 28 headstones (fourteen for the northwest quadrant and fourteen for the southwest quadrant of the plaza).
 This was calculated on the basis of the dimensions of the stelae and the hemicycle.
 Next to the cactus bearer stela, catalogued as headstone VI-NW12, the following stelae were found, from left to right: